- Varsity Softball I

 - Varsity Softball II

 For nearly three decades, there has been one consistent face within the Marietta College Athletics Department.
 That person is Head Softball Coach Jeanne Arbuckle.
-Arbuckle, who has been at the helm for 28 seasons, owns a career record of 520-466-3 (.527).
-With no signs of slowing down she continues to be the driving force behind the success of Pioneer Softball as it enters the 2015-16 season.
+Arbuckle, who has been at the helm for almost 30 seasons, owns a career record of 555-509-3 (.522).

 Arbuckle picked up her milestone 500th career victory in 2014 with a win over conference rival Muskingum.
 She is among the winningest active coaches in NCAA Division III.
 Earlier in her career in 2007 she helped lead the squad, which was ranked as high as No. 14 nationally, into the team's second NCAA Tournament appearance in school history, a second place finish in the OAC Tournament and an overall record of 34-12.
 In 2006, Arbuckle guided her squad, to a 33-11 record and a runners-up finish at the 2006 OAC Tournament.
 Her staff earned the OAC Staff of the Year award at the end of the 2006 season.